Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: REUTERS

-According to CNN, the ruling came just hours after Harvard University filed a lawsuit, arguing that the decision to revoke the accreditation of the Student and Exchange Visitor Program (SEVP - which allows foreigners to be granted visas to stay in the US during their studies) was "clearly retaliation" for the university's rejection of the administration's ideological policy demands.
+According to CNN, the ruling came just hours after Harvard University filed a lawsuit, arguing that the decision to revoke the accreditation for the Student and Exchange Visitor Program (SEVP - which allows foreigners to be granted visas to stay in the US during their studies) was "clearly retaliation" for the university's rejection of the administration's ideological policy requests.

 Judge Burroughs temporarily postponed the government's decision and set a hearing for May 27.